How To Become A Freelance Pattern Cutter

 Why Consider Freelancing ?

-(31) London is one of the worlds greatest fashion capitals, teeming with fashion businesses and fashion professionals of all types.
-Pattern cutters are in extremely high demand.
+(031) London is one of the worlds greatest fashion capitals, teeming with fashion businesses and fashion professionals of all types.
+Good, experienced freelance pattern cutters are in high demand, and specialist pattern cutters even more so.

 There are many advantages to becoming a freelance pattern cutter in the fashion industry.
 If it suits your lifestyle and your personality, then going freelance can be the best thing you ever did.

 However, not everyone is cut out for freelancing.
-While you can earn substantially more as a freelancer, if you dont have the right skills, knowledge and attitude, backed up with expert advice, you will find it really hard to succeed.
+While it is possible to earn substantially more as a freelancer, if you dont have the right skills, knowledge and attitude, you will find it really hard to succeed.

-I became a freelance pattern cutter in London in 1984, when I was made redundant.
+I became a freelance pattern cutter in London in 1984, after being made redundant by my employer.
 This gave me the push that I needed to give freelancing a go.

 It was FAR harder to succeed back then.
-There was no internet, so it was hard to find potential clients, and even harder to make yourself seen.
+There was no internet, so it was hard to find potential clients, and even harder to market yourself, and be seen.

 It was almost impossible to find help and advice for freelancing as a pattern cutter.
 With todays internet, we have a wealth of information on any subject at our finger tips.